Thorium/WebsitePlayground/Readme.md

 - [General developer instructions](specifications/Development.md)

-There are two screens: 1) You can search companies.
+There are two screens: 1) You can search for companies.
 2) CRUD-operations for companies.

 ![](specifications/ui.jpg)